Who is Saint Oscar Romero?

 Archbishop Oscar Arnulfo Romero, Prophet to the Americas.
 Margaret Swedish.
 Religious Task Force on Central America and Mexico, 1995

-A committee of students, faculty and administrators was formed at Boston College in 1992 to award a scholarship in memory of Archbishop Oscar Romero.
+A committee of students, faculty and administrators was formed at Boston College in 1992 to award a scholarship in memory of Saint Oscar Romero.
 The work of the committe is carried out by the following subcomittees:

 - The Award Ceremony Subcommittee coordinates the annual celebration and award ceremony.